 One can prove that the eigenvalues are real, the eigenmodes, however, are usually complex.
-Therefore, instead of requesting U underneath the NODE FILE card yielding the real and imaginary part of the displacements it is rather instructive to request PU leading to the size and phase.
-With the latter information the mode can be properly visualized in CalculiX GraphiX.
+Therefore, instead of requesting U underneath the NODE FILE

 Finally, notice that no DLOAD card of type CORIO is needed in CalculiX.
 A loading of type CENTRIF in a preceding STATIC step is sufficient.
 The usual procedure is indeed: